julia4ta/tutorials/README.md

 * Series 07 (2022-09): Julia Differential Equations for Beginners
 * Series 08 (2023-01): Intro to Scientific Computing in Julia
 * Series 09 (2023-05): Julia Probabilistic Programming for Beginners
+* Series 10 (2023-09): Julia for Absolute Beginners
 ---
 ## Project Description

-I am a self-taught coder and Julia is my first programming language.
-If I can learn it, so can you!

-The Julia Programming Language is a relatively new language that serves as a gateway to knowledge.
+The Julia Programming Language is the highest-level programming language ever created, so it serves as a gateway to knowledge.

-I make educational videos on YouTube to help make Julia accessible to the masses.
+I share my educational videos on YouTube to help make Julia more accessible for a global community of students, educators, hobbyists and professionals.

-I started this project because I had a difficult time finding free resources for beginners when I was trying to learn Julia.

-I am sharing my experience with others who may also be struggling to find resources.
+I share all of my code on GitHub, so everyone has free access to my code.

 ---
 ### Ways to support this project

-I am an independent creator and I produce these videos by myself on my own time, so any support is appreciated.

-Your support helps to keep this content free for a global community of students, educators, hobbyists and professionals.
+I am funding this project from my personal savings and from the generosity of donors like you.

+I am seeking individuals and/or organizations who may be interested in supporting me to build a sustainable pipeline of open-source educational content to help grow the Julia community.

+All donations are being used to cover expenses related to creating more educational content.

+I thank you, in advance, for your consideration!

-The best way to support this project is to simply watch the videos for free on YouTube.
+The best way to support this project is to watch the videos on YouTube.

 You can also Like, Share and Comment.

 If you'd like to support the project financially, you can make one-time donations using YouTube's Super Thanks button, which is available on every video (you have to be signed in to YouTube to see the button).

 For on-going support, please consider [Joining](https://www.youtube.com/channel/UCQwQVlIkbalDzmMnr-0tRhw/join) and becoming a channel member (you need to be signed in to YouTube to use this link).

 Channel Members get early access to videos.

-If you prefer, I also have a Liberapay account that accepts donations in multiple currencies:
+If you prefer, I also have a Liberapay account that offers a lot of different options for making donations:

 <noscript><a href="https://liberapay.com/julia4ta/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>